ohenley/awesome-ada/README.md

 #### Libraries
 - [giza](https://github.com/Fabien-Chouteau/Giza) - Giza is trying to be a simple widget tool kit for embedded platforms
 - [ada-synth-lib](https://github.com/raph-amiard/ada-synth-lib) - Simple audio synthesis library
+- [GESTE](https://github.com/Fabien-Chouteau/GESTE) - GESTE is a sprite and tile 2D render engine designed to run on micro-controllers

 #### Applications
 - [coffee-clock](https://github.com/Fabien-Chouteau/coffee-clock) - Waking up with a fresh cup of coffee